 - a.
-TSS shall explain how the TOE meets FIA_MBE_EXT.2 at high level description - b.
-AGD guidance shall provide clear instructions for a user to enrol to the biometric system - c.
-Supplementary information (Assessment criteria for samples) shall describe assessment criteria for creating samples
+TSS shall explain how the TOE meets FIA MBE EXT.2 at high level description - If a non-standard (i.e., internal) quality metric is claimed, the TSS must include an overview of the quality metric - b.
+BMD shall explain details about a non-standard (i.e., internal) quality metric if one is claimed.
+The BMD may also include details of standard quality metrics as applicable. - c.
+AGD guidance shall provide clear instructions for a user to enrol to the biometric system - d.
+Supplementary information (quality assessment criteria report) shall describe assessment criteria for creating samples